Dineshds015/portfolio-nextjs-latest/README.md

-# Portfolio - Nikhil Kadam
+# Portfolio - Dinesh Suthar

 This is a portfolio website built with Next.js, Tailwind CSS, and Framer Motion.